zulalakarsu/encode-projects/FINAL_Travel_Packer/README.md

 ## **About the Project**

 The **AI Travel Packing List Assistant** is a smart tool designed to simplify travel preparation.
-It generates a tailored packing list based on user-provided trip details and checks packed items using AI-powered image analysis.
-Whether you're planning a short getaway or an extended trip, this assistant ensures you don't miss any essentials.

-Travel Pack AI simplifies trip packing using AI models like **OpenAI GPT-4** and object detection.
-It generates personalized packing lists based on weather conditions and allows image uploads to verify packed items against the list.
+Packing can be stressful, with forgotten essentials or overpacking as common issues.
+Travel Pack AI eliminates this hassle by creating personalized packing lists based on your trip details such as the duration, weather and activities, and verifying your packed items using AI-powered image analysis.
+It uses AI models like **OpenAI GPT-4** for text generation and **Google OWLv2** for object detection.
+This is a new way to make travel preparation efficient and fun.

 ---